Sindangan: Saint Joseph the Worker Town Fiesta- May 1 (Labor's Day)

-Honors the Primary Patron Saint of the town, Saint Joseph the Worker, Husband of the Virgin Mary and the foster father of Jesus Christ.
-He is entitled as "El Obrero" or "the Worker" because he is a modest carpenter who works hard to earn a living for the Holy Family and a role model and patron saint for all Fathers and Labor Workers.
-He is fit to become the town's patron saint because the people of Sindangan are known as hard-worker laborers since the pre-second world war.
+The town's primary patron saint is Saint Joseph the Worker, who is traditionally regarded as the foster father of Jesus and the husband of the Virgin Mary.
+The title "El Obrero," meaning "the Worker," refers to Joseph's traditional occupation as a carpenter.
+The patronage is associated with the local community's historical connection to agricultural and manual labor.

 Sinulog Festival - Siari's Feast Day

 The second parish in Sindangan in the Barangay of Siari honors their patron saint, Santo Nino de Cebu, every third Sunday of January where a grand fluvial procession at the eve of the fiesta is celebrated.
 On the day of the fiesta, a street dance procession is held and a Sinulog Dance Competition follows at the end of the procession.

 Pasidungog Festival

 It is one of Sindangan's grand festivals in honor of the town's patron saint itself — Saint Joseph the Worker.
 The parish dedicated to the said patron is the first and oldest in Sindangan, and is also the biggest of all the parishes in the Diocese of Dipolog.
 Saint Joseph College's founding anniversary happens on March 19 during the Solemnity of Saint Joseph, the Husband of Mary.